A Prayer for Restoration

 9 Do unto them as to Midian; as to Sisera, as to Jabin, at the torrent of Kishon: 10 Who were destroyed at Endor; they became as dung for the ground.
 11 Make their nobles as Oreb and as Zeeb; and all their chiefs as Zebah and as Zalmunna.
 12 For they have said, Let us take to ourselves God's dwelling-places in possession.
 13 O my God, make them like a whirling thing, like stubble before the wind.
 14 As fire burneth a forest, and as the flame setteth the mountains on fire, 15 So pursue them with thy tempest, and terrify them with thy whirlwind.
 16 Fill their faces with shame, that they may seek thy name, O Jehovah.
 17 Let them be put to shame and be dismayed for ever, and let them be confounded and perish: 18 That they may know that thou alone, whose name is Jehovah, art the Most High over all the earth.

 Longing for God's House

-8 O Jehovah, God of Hosts, hear my prayer, Give ear, O God of Jacob.
+8 Jehovah, God of hosts, hear my prayer; give ear, O God of Jacob.
 Selah.
-9 Our shield, see, O God, And behold the face of Thine anointed, 10 For good 'is' a day in Thy courts, O Teacher!
-I have chosen rather to be at the threshold, In the house of my God, Than to dwell in tents of wickedness.
-11 For a sun and a shield 'is' Jehovah God, Grace and honour doth Jehovah give.
-He withholdeth not good To those walking in uprightness.
-12 Jehovah of Hosts!
-O the happiness of a man trusting in Thee.
+9 Behold, O God our shield, and look upon the face of thine anointed.
+10 For a day in thy courts is better than a thousand.
+I had rather stand at the threshold of the house of my God, than dwell in the tents of wickedness.
+11 For Jehovah Elohim is a sun and shield: Jehovah will give grace and glory; no good thing will he withhold from them that walk uprightly.
+12 Jehovah of hosts, blessed is the man that confideth in thee!